260 Waymouth St, Adelaide, South AustraliaSA 5000

 Garbaruk rear derailleur pulleys/jockey wheels review

-We mean, just look at them:
+We mean, just looook at them:

 Can I use Garbaruk pulleys in a standard derailleur cage?